RAK7391 WisGate Connect Datasheet

 I2C

-GPIO2 and GPIO3 are used for the I2C interface (i2c1) and connected to the onboard I2C devices as well as to the external I2C interfaces (WisBlock, Raspberry Pi HAT, mPCIe slots).
-If an external device using the I2C interface conflicts with the address of an I2C device in the RAK7391, the external I2C bus can be changed by moving the 0 Ohm resistors from R718 and R719 to R716 and R717.
-In addition, R720 and R721 need to be increased to 4.7K and R722 and R723 must be removed.
-After these modifications, the bus controlling the external I2C devices will be i2c3 (GPIO4 and GPIO5), and internal devices (RTC, ADC, GPIO Expanders) will still be on i2c1.
+GPIO2 and GPIO3 are used for the I2C interface (i2c1) and are connected to onboard I2C devices as well as external I2C interfaces (WisBlock, Raspberry Pi HAT, mPCIe slots).
+If an external I2C device conflicts with the address of an onboard I2C device, the external I2C bus can be reassigned by making the following changes:

-If you want to use ID_SC and ID_SD signals on the Raspberry PI Hat, you can remove R711 and R712.
+To use the ID_SC and ID_SD signals on the Raspberry Pi HAT, remove R711 and R712.

 I2C default addresses